-The croquet club numbers have also been steady with a number of new players acquired over the summer becoming regular players.
-The grass on the croquet courts has struggled over summer (with a contrary reticulation system), but we are hoping, that with a little extra help, it will survive until the first winter rains (in September).
+The croquet club numbers have also been steady with Why did you move to Augusta? - We love the a number of new players acquired over the summer proximity to nature with wildflowers, marine life, as well becoming regular players.
+The grass on the croquet courts as the great sense of community, not to mention the mild climate, especially during the current summer. has struggled over summer (with a contrary reticulation system), but we are hoping, that with a little extra help, it When did you first pick up a tennis racquet? will survive until the first winter rains (in September).
+Although I had the odd hit as a kid with my parents using